 A common concern I get from people is that they’re not sure they’ll have enough money in their account.
 DON’T WORRY.
 Digit says they will not overdraft you.
 As a self-employed worker, I have variable income.
 At first I was concerned but it works very well.
 It takes less money if you have less money in your account.
 I’m talking a few cents, but it adds up!

 Acorns is another similar app, but it’s focused on investing.
 It also connects to your checking account, but rounds up your debit card purchases to the nearest dollar and invests the change.
-My husband really likes this app.
-We saved well over $1,000 on the Digit and Acorns app for various trip expenses.

-However, we did look around at options in the beginning and found places were about $800+ for a week depending on how nice the digs were.
+However, I did look around at options in the beginning and found places were about $800+ for a week depending on how nice the digs were.
 Keep in mind that you will hardly be in the room for the entire time you’re there.
 You’re not looking for beauty you’re mostly looking for safety.

 The other thing is there are travel companies that offer all-inclusive deals for the trip including flights, accommodation, transportation, parties, costumes, etc. I haven’t tried them, but it could be a good option if you’re going with a group of people who are unfamiliar with Trinidad.
 The all-inclusive deals take care of everything for you so you have less planning.